NahoyGames/Tetris/README.md

 ## Server Launch Instructions
 1. Download the [server build](https://drive.google.com/file/d/1tcFedEeP6zy6TAttyz_8US-h_A9OlH2Q/view?usp=sharing).
 1. Configure the IP Address in the [master server configuration sheet](https://docs.google.com/spreadsheets/d/1lC6AnZgw4LGute_icCiwuRZVOLTbTUJC7ckkOgK6MXU/edit?usp=sharing).
   * Discover your IP address using services such as [https://whatsmyip.com/](whatsmyip.com). "localhost" or "127.0.0.1" also works when running locally.
-I recommend running on LAN with friends unless you're familiar with NAT punchthrough(The game uses TCP and UDP.
+I recommend running on LAN with friends unless you're familiar with NAT punchthrough(The game uses both TCP and UDP, so configure your router that way).
   * If you're denied access from this document, it's most likely because you're a stranger reading this :P
   * Instead of using the launcher, run the [latest client build](https://drive.google.com/file/d/1dJVABfomO4DkOfosGu4L_yK3B_s-UZmm/view?usp=sharing) directly with arguments:
   > java -jar LATEST_CLIENT_BUILD_PATH serverIP tcpPort udpPort username